 Enjoy the scenic road to Aanegudde

-As the name suggest it is a small hill inhabited by the Elephant God, Ganesha.
+As the name suggests it is a small hill inhabited by the Elephant God, Ganesha.
 At the base of the temple is a Shiv-Parvati Temple located in a pond.
 To reach to the main temple you need to exercise a bit and climb up the stairs and walk through the ground and right under a huge peepal tree you would find a beautifully carved and coloured temple of Lord Ganesha.
 The interior is also beautifully carved and decorated with a two and a half feet high silver idol of the Lord.

 It is a 45 minutes road journey through a river, backwaters and coconut plantations and a few more temples which you can visit if you have opted to hire a personal car.
-Or else, the local express buses are available which will drop you on the highway from where you need to walk half a kilometer to reach the place.
+Or else, the local express buses are available which will drop you on the highway from where you need to walk half a kilometre to reach the place.

 While returning, you can ask the conductor to drop you at Ambalpadi Cross from where you can walk for a while to reach a 400 years old Kali Temple.